jjoshkaplan/jjoshkaplan.github.io/_posts/2025-04-19-x-playoff-wins.md

 - Medium-tier teams have proven capable of winning championships, countering the notion that only the top spenders succeed.
 - In the **NFL**, there is greater parity—each spending tier has produced at least three champions in the past decade.

-These trends emphasize how postseason structure and league-specific dynamics shape the impact of financial strategy on ultimate success.

 {% include embed/iframe.html
   src="/assets/plots/Cross_League_Playoff_Wins_Spend_Tier.html"
   title="Playoff Wins by Spending Tier"